ykaylani/najm.dot/README.md

 ## Roadmap

+The roadmap for this project in chronological order.
+- Introducting Higher-Order Integrations like Fourth Order Runge-Kutta.
+- Object Pooling for the Barnes-Hut algorithm's octants to decrease GC pressure.
 - Make the simulation **NOT** tied to the origin of the world to help with integration into games (if that were to happen) and help with adaptive simulation bounds' effectiveness.
-- Introducting Higher-Order Integrations like Fourth Order Runge-Kutta.
-- Data Recording for export
+- Custom Mesh Generation for visualization replacing LineRenderer as LineRenderer creates CPU overhead at scale.
-- Adjustable Simulation Speed separate from Unity's TimeScale
+- Adjustable Simulation Speed separate from Unity's TimeScale.
+- Body Collisions for more stability.
+- Data Recording for export.
 - Integration into Unity DOTS for performance.

 ## Credits